 One way to do this is by using the W.A.I.T. method.
 Ask yourself some W questions: What am I thinking, what do I want?
 A stands for angry or anxious; try to determine if you feel either way.
 Do the same for the letter I, which represents irritation or need for intimacy.
 T often means you are just tired or thirsty.
 This makes you eat when you shouldn’t try relaxing or having a glass of water instead.

 Knowing how to deal with stress is just as important.
 Once you learn the coping mechanisms, you’ll no longer feel the need to turn to food.

-Big props to this painting company in PA for making our site possible.
+Big props to this cosmetic laser treatment center for making our site possible.
 Thanks for your sponsorship, guys!